Gamify-IT/docs/dev-manuals/languages/unity/scene-handling.md

 To use our unity scenes with script code we need to add them to the Build Settings.
 ![build settings](build-settings-scenes.png)
-Simply just drag and drop the required Scenes into the "Scenes in Build" area.
+Simply just drag and drop the required Scenes into the `Scenes in Build` area.
 Every Scene that needs to be in the Final Version, has to be there.

 ## First Scene